matiasraisanen/nightride/README.md

 The font used is determined by the terminal emulator you are using.
 The font in screenshot is [VCR OSD Mono](https://www.dafont.com/vcr-osd-mono.font).

+The color scheme can also be affected by your terminal settings.

 ## Project structure

 [NightrideAPI.py](./NightrideAPI.py)